YongWookHa/linear-regression-python/README.md

 ## Usage

+In `fire_and_theft.txt`, you can find two columns of float data that indicate fire and theft occurrence in Chicago.

+We are going to find out the relationship between fire and theft occurrence.
+Specifically, we will get a function of `y = w*x + b` which defines the relationship.

+I tried to make the model be able to be applied even if there are multiple `x`s.

 Type `python demo.py` into terminal and you'll see the scatter plot and line of best fit appear.

 And you can also type `python linear-regression.py` without using `sklearn` libraray.
 But you will see the same result of `demo.py`.

+If you are trying without display, you can run `without_display.py`.
+It will create image files of `graph.png` and `cost.png` so that you can check to result later.

 Enjoy the codes.